-20.5.2 Arizona Department of Environmental Quality - Aquifer Protection Permit

-Future mining operations that are the subject of this document will require an approved Aquifer Protection Permit as established in Chapter 2, Title 49 of the Arizona Revised Statutes.
-The Aquifer Protection Permit facilities required to support decline development and construction activities will be authorized under general permits and will include contact water ponds, a temporary stockpile, and a truck wash.
+17.5.2 Arizona Department of Environmental Quality - Aquifer Protection Permit permits and will include contact water ponds, a temporary stockpile, and a truck wash.
 Pre-application meetings for these facilities have been completed with the Arizona Department of Environmental Quality and a determination of applicability was received July 8, 2024.
 General Aquifer Protection Permit applications for these facilities are being prepared concurrently with design drawings of these facilities.